Month 12, Day 18, Friday 8:00 p.m.

 “It would be best if you attend the meeting alone, for appearance’s sake.
 The Raven Queen needs no escort, neither for fear of enemies nor to listen to her negotiations,” he said.

 “I expected that,” Sebastien agreed.
-“I was thinking, maybe you could cast a weak divination spell with me as the target?
-I need an opponent to activate the ward Liza made me, and the effects on my physical body—difficulty focusing on or thinking about me—could be useful in maintaining the Raven Queen’s aura of mystique, and might keep them from looking too closely and noticing something wrong, too.”
+“I was also thinking, maybe you could cast a weak divination spell targeting me?
+To activate the ward Liza made me, I mean.
+The effects on my physical body—difficulty focusing on or thinking about me—could be useful in maintaining the Raven Queen’s aura of mystique, and might keep them from looking too closely and noticing something wrong, too.”

 Oliver stared bemusedly at her for a moment, then said, “I’ll send a message asking Katerin about it.
 She’s not a diviner, but she can probably handle something low-level, if that’s all you need.
 I doubt she’ll mind.”

-He hesitated, then stood up and went to his desk, where he pulled out a small package.
-He handed it to her.
+Oliver hesitated, then stood up and went to his desk, where he pulled out a small package and handed it to her.
 “I got you something for tonight.
 Open it.”

 She did, and found two ornaments of black and crimson feathers attached to thin, splayed wires.
 She looked up at him.
 “They’re pretty, but what are they for?”